 How much does a Inventory Manager make?

-An Inventory Manager plays a key role in ensuring that businesses have the right amount of stock.
+An Inventory Manager plays a key role in ensuring that businesses have the right amount of stock at the right time.
 This job is important and comes with a good salary.
-On average, Inventory Managers earn about $63,976 per year.
-This means they can expect to make a solid income.
+On average, Inventory Managers earn around $64,424 each year.
+This is a solid income that reflects the responsibility and skill needed for the job.

 What are the highest paying cities for a Inventory Manager?